Jay-mo/Cat/README.md

-This challenge is to write the cat tool in python , C and Golang.
+This challenge is to write the linux cat tool in python , C and Golang.